-Reference to Standard Title of Chapter Aspects to consider ISO 22000:2018, 8.3 Traceability system Cleaning process traceability shall ensure that the actual cleaning processes align to the agreed process and has been verified.
-A Cleaning certificate alone is not sufficient.
-Full traceability to the transport vehicle, prior cargo loads, and cleaning records shall be available.
-All information related to the identification of the tank to be cleaned needs to be recorded and fully traceable including the identification number.
-Correct traceability requires as minimum compatibility between various potential traceability systems used throughout the supply chain.
-That can include paper records, digital systems, automatic measurement, and registration equipment, etc. If seals are used - location and number of security seals, their traceability detail, and the design of seals.
-If electronic/digital locks are used, also include the accessibility, traceability, and records.
-ISO 22000:2018, 8.5.1 Hazard Control The operations mapping is key for the implementation of the risk management system.
+Reference to Standard Title of Chapter Aspects to consider ISO 22000:2018, 8.3 Traceability system - Cleaning process traceability shall ensure that the actual cleaning processes align with the agreed process and have been verified.
+A cleaning certificate alone is not sufficient.
+Full traceability to the transport vehicle, prior cargo loads, and cleaning records shall be available. - All information related to the identification of the tank to be cleaned needs to be recorded and fully traceable, including the identification number.
+Correct traceability requires minimum compatibility between various potential traceability systems used throughout the supply chain.
+That can include paper records, digital systems, automatic measurement, registration equipment, etc. - If seals are used - the location and number of security seals, their traceability detail, and the design of seals.
+If electronic/digital locks are used, also include accessibility, traceability, and records.
+ISO 22000:2018, 8.5.1 Hazard Control - The Operations mapping is key for the implementation of the risk management system.
 The mapping should at least identify the following steps: determination of the cleaning program - cleaning - cleaning verification - release of the tank.
-4 risks should be commonly checked: physical - chemical - microbial - allergen through a methodological approach such as 5M.
-(Man - Method - Machine - Material - Management) ISO 22000:2018, 8.5.2.2 Hazard identification and determination of acceptable levels Take (improper) food tank cleaning into consideration when carrying out the risk analysis of all processes.
-Define measures on how to ensure compliance with the set requirements (e. g. internal auditing, necessary trainings, required documentation, checks before loading, and actions in case of detected non-compliance).
-It is the responsibility of the Food Safety team to propose actions of mitigation and define the different levels of control points ISO 22000: 2018, 8.5.3 Validation of control measure(s) and combination of control measures - The validation shall include confirmation that the cleaning protocols established are suitable and effective to ensure the food safety hazards are controlled.
-This may be based on microbiological testing and supporting validation data provided by the cleaning agent suppliers.
-ISO 22000:2018, 8.8 Verification related to PRPs and the hazard control plan Define how the specific measures and process parameters relating to PRPs, OPRPs and/or CCPs are to be verified (e. g. evaluation of non-compliant trucks, performance evaluation of service providers, testing and internal audits.
-ISO 22000:2018, 9.2 Internal audits Internal audits shall include the aspects of food tank cleaning and the implemented measures including the documentation thereof.
-The internal auditor shall be suitably trained on the aspects of transport tank cleaning.
-ISO 22000:2018, 10.1 Nonconformity and corrective actions Ensure documentation on non-conformities on improper truck cleaning are maintained and follow up with the relevant stakeholders within the specified timelines.
+Relevant hazards should be assessed, namely physical, chemical, microbiological, and allergens, through a methodological approach such as 5M (Man - Method - Machine - Material - Management).
+Consider the risks related to the organization's facility and transport provision - internal and external risks, e.g., provision of tanker cleaning in-house vs using outsourced services.
+ISO 22000:2018, 8.5.2.2 Hazard identification and determination of acceptable levels Take (improper) food tank cleaning into consideration when carrying out the risk analysis of all processes.
+Define measures on how to ensure compliance with the set requirements (e. g. internal auditing, necessary training, required documentation, checks before loading, and actions in case of detected noncompliance).
+It is the responsibility of the Food Safety team to propose actions of mitigation and define the different levels of control points.

+Reference to Standard Title of Chapter Aspects to consider ISO 22000: 2018, 8.5.3 Validation of control measure(s) and combination of control measures - The validation shall confirm that the established cleaning protocols are suitable and effective to ensure the food safety hazards are controlled.
+This may be based on microbiological testing and supporting validation data provided by the cleaning agent suppliers/cleaning service provider/transportation service provider.
+ISO 22000:2018, 8.8 Verification related to PRPs and the hazard control plan - Define how the specific measures and process parameters relating to PRPs, OPRPs, and/or CCPs are to be verified (e. g., evaluation of non-compliant trucks, performance evaluation of service providers, testing, and internal audits).
+ISO 22000:2018, 9.2 Internal audits - Internal audits shall include the aspects of food tank cleaning and the implemented measures, including the documentation thereof.
+The internal auditor shall be suitably trained in the aspects of transport tank cleaning.
+ISO 22000:2018, 10.1 Nonconformity and corrective actions Ensure documentation on non-conformities on improper truck cleaning is maintained and follow up with the relevant stakeholders within the specified timelines.
 Take the deviations into consideration when evaluating suppliers/service providers.

-6. ISO/TS 22002-5: 2019 REQUIREMENTS
+6.2 ISO/TS 22002-5:2019 GUIDANCE